 Summary Judgment Proceedings – Part 1

-Summary judgment can be sought in certain circumstances when an action is defended, that is, when the person being sued gives notice that he disputes the Plaintiff claim and wants to defend himself and state his case.
-It is a remedy which is pursued by a Plaintiff seeking speedy judgment at an early stage without the delay and expense of a trial.
+Summary judgment can be sought in certain circumstances when an action is defended, that is, when the person being sued gives notice that they dispute the Plaintiff’s claim and want to defend themselves and state their case.
+It is a remedy pursued by a Plaintiff seeking speedy judgment at an early stage without the delay and expense of a trial.

-Summary judgment may only be used as an extraordinary remedy used by a Plaintiff for a claim that is based on a debt or liquidated demand and is of a drastic nature because it essentially closes the door for the Defendant.
+Summary judgment may only be used as an extraordinary remedy by a Plaintiff for a claim that is based on a debt or liquidated demand.
+It is of a drastic nature because it essentially closes the door for the Defendant.

 Summary judgment as a remedy will be accorded only to a Plaintiff who has, in effect, an unimpeachable and unanswerable case.